jihyec2/HW2/README.md

 Next, I import the data from the web and subset the data, naming it as mydf. mydf[,1] and mydf[[1]] are basically same and give me the first column of the table as vectors, whereas mydf[1] shows me the first column of the table as a dataframe.

-3. Ask a question that requires a student to understand how to share access to a directory and a file in that directory on a Unix/Linux filesystem from their home directory with a colleague without exposing the user's entire directory.
-Your question should require an answer using chmod {u,g,o}{+,-}{r,w,x} (not using octal permissions).
-Hint 1: in order to view a file, all of its parent directories must be executable Hint 2: in order to view a file, the file itself must be readable

-r 040
-w 200
-x 100
-chmod 740 name of file (executable)

-admin group everyone

-Ask a question that requires a student to understand how to create a simple script and make it usable by everyone, but only writeable by its creator.
+3. Ask a question that requires a student to understand how to create a simple script and make it usable by everyone, but only writeable by its creator.
 Your question should require an answer using chmod NNN (using octal permissions).
 Hint 1: in order for a script to be executable, it must be readable and executable Hint 2: in order for a script to be executable, all of its parent directories must be executable

-* Create a simple script named _file_ under _Math225_, and make it usable by everyone but only writeable by its creator by using chmod NNN(using octal permissions). mkdir jihye ls cd ./jihye touch file ls -l #check the permission status chmod 755 file ls -l cd ..cd chmod 755 jihye ls -l #
+* Create a simple script named _file_ under _jihye_, and make it usable(readable and executable) by everyone(including group members) but only writeable by its creator by using chmod NNN(using octal permissions).

-      #create a file
+      mkdir jihye #make directory as _jihye_
+      ls #list the contents of my current directory cd ./jihye #change directory
-      touch file
+      touch file #create script called _file_
-      echo "text" > file #That method overwrites the contents of file to text. cat << EOF > file #contents of my file test 1
-      test 2
-      test 3
-      EOF

-      chmod +x file #make it executable

-      man chomod
-      chomod 744 filename
+      ls -l #list the contents of _jihye_ and check the permission status of the contents chmod 755 file #change the permission of _file_ ls -l #confirm that permission is changed by showing the list cd .. #go back to the parent directory of _jihye_ chmod 755 jihye #change the permission of _jihye_ ls -l #confirm that permission is changed by showing the list